How to start a popsicle business: a founder's guide

 Know when to grow

-Once you consistently sell out at three or more events per week for a month, it is a good signal to hire your first full-time employee.
-This frees you up to focus on expansion rather than just daily production and sales.
+Once you consistently sell out at three or more events per week for a month, hire your first full-time employee.
+This frees you up to focus on expansion rather than daily production and sales.

-Consider a second cart or a small retail spot when wholesale orders make up 40-50% of your revenue.
-This level of demand shows your brand has stability beyond seasonal markets.
-To manage this growth, inventory software like MarketMan or Yellow Dog can help track ingredients and finished goods.
+Add a second cart or a small retail spot when wholesale orders make up 40 to 50 percent of your revenue.
+That level of demand shows your brand has stability beyond seasonal markets.
+To manage growth, inventory software like MarketMan or Yellow Dog can help track ingredients and finished goods.

 Here are 3 immediate steps to take: